18kimn/blog/src/routes/[postType]/writing/professionalism/index.md

-some times, that this depends on the constant exploitation of labor (of all of us, but of staff, grads, lecs, etc) and violence towards others, and that nothing about this fundamental arrangement will never change unless we at least make a choice to each other, that we want something different, that we are rejecting the individualism the university imposes, that we reject the bourgeois ambitions
+some times, that this depends on the constant exploitation of labor (of all of us, but of staff, grads, lecs, etc) and violence towards others, and that nothing about this fundamental arrangement will ever change unless we at least make a choice to each other, that we want something different, that we are rejecting the individualism the university imposes, that we reject the bourgeois ambitions